naga-k/soulcaster/dashboard/README.md

 This dashboard provides a web interface for:

-- Viewing clustered issues from Reddit and Sentry feedback
+- Viewing clustered issues from Reddit and GitHub feedback
 - Reviewing cluster details and associated feedback items
 - Triggering the coding agent to generate fixes
 - Monitoring PR creation status